-The quorum for a Scrutiny Committee shall be a quarter of the members of the Committee.
-Parent governor, faith or voluntary community representatives will not be counted in determining any quorum.
+The quorum for a Scrutiny Committee shall be a third of the members of the Committee.
+Community representatives will not be counted in determining any quorum.
 If a quorum is not reached 15 minutes after the time appointed for the start of the meeting, the meeting will be reconvened on another date.
 During any meeting if the Chair counts the number of Members present and declares there is not a quorum present, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Chair.
 If the Chair does not fix a date, the remaining business will be considered at the next ordinary meeting.